 – Dancing to your favorite tunes

-– “Parent and me” storytime or swim lessons
+– “Parent and me” story time or swim lessons

 – Piggy-back rides